 - A variety of investments like mutual funds, stocks, bonds

 The sooner you start, the more potential your money has to grow over time.
 It’s all about compound earnings—when your money earns more money.

 Let’s say you invest $10,000.
 And you earn 5% over a year.

 So now you have $10,500.
 Over the coming year, you make 5% not just on your initial $10,000 but also on the $500 you earned last year.
 That’s the benefit of compounding in action.2

-Read small investing: how much can your money grow? to learn more about the power of compound earnings.
+Read “When to start investing: 4 signs you're ready” to learn more about the power of compound earnings.

 To learn how 401(k)s, traditional and Roth IRAs, and Roth 401(k)s compare, read about retirement savings account options.